The old ambition of producing a really moving architecture succeeds when it responds to the site and brief requirements.

 The design of the building comprises of interconnected circles that respond to a program.
 The shape of the building represents a diagram of the two connected water molecules.
 This shape is also representative of the interconnectedness of the two big exhibition spaces and the smaller adjoining areas.

 The seemingly apparent random layout of these separate yet connected “atoms” is determined by the three main lines that connect the pavilion with the rest of the facilities in the exhibition master plan: the Main expo site axis, the Big O and the Expo Loop.

-The inner louvers are fixed on to the glass of the pavilion, whereas the outer louvers are floating on water, becoming a unique element that moves and changes with no energy consumption.
-The superimposition of these two osmotic layers give an intriguing image of the breathing building, making the water nature alive for the public to experience.
+The inner louvers are fixed onto the glass of the pavilion, whereas the outer louvers are floating on water, becoming a unique element that moves and changes with no energy consumption.
+The superimposition of these two osmotic layers gives an intriguing image of the breathing building, making the water nature alive for the public to experience.